 Devil Summoner…was not my favorite Shin Megami Tensei game.
-I really didn’t like the real time combat, I don’t know, it just wasn’t fun for me.
-It seems that the sequel while be improved in a lot of different areas, hopefully this one will be a lot more awesome.
+I didn’t like the real-time combat; I don’t know, it just wasn’t fun.
+It seems that the sequel will be improved in many different areas.
+Hopefully, this one will be a lot more awesome.
 Demon negotiation is always a good thing.

 Faithful, let us speak in riddles.
 What is incredibly improved over its predecessor, bundled with a rare collectible plushie, and poised to be one of the best RPGs of 2009?
 Yes, my first instinct was also “newspaper,” followed immediately by “the wind,” but then I realized it could only be SMT: Devil Summoner 2 for PlayStation®2 computer entertainment system.

 Combat is completely overhauled.
 What was once a slow-paced, experimental attempt at a real-time SMT game is now a refined, action-packed demonstration of how this kind of game should be done.
 A new “dodge roll” maneuver allows you to deftly span the battleground, avoiding your enemies’ attacks and putting yourself in the right location to launch your retaliation.
 Because two is better than one (unless you’re talking about paper cuts), you can now command two demons in battle, strategically exploiting their strengths in order to come out on top.
 Getting overwhelmed?
 Just hold down a button to hide your demons and protect them from damage until the danger is over.